-Examination of theoretical principles of developmentally appropriate practices applied to programs and environments.
-Emphasizes the key role of relationships, constructive adultchild interactions, and teaching strategies in supporting physical, social, creative, and intellectual development for all children.
-Reviews the historical roots of early childhood programs and the evolution of the professional practices promoting advocacy, ethics and professional identity.
-Includes the legal requirements for programs in California including Title 22 and Title 5.
+This course examines the theoretical principles of developmentally appropriate practices applied to programs and environments, with an emphasis on the key role of relationships, constructive adult-child interactions, and teaching strategies in supporting physical, social, creative, and intellectual development for all children.
+Content includes the historical roots of early childhood programs; the evolution of the professional practices promoting advocacy, ethics and professional identity; and the legal requirements for programs in California including Title 22 and Title 5.

-124 INFANT AND TODDLER DEVELOPMENT
+124 INFANT AND TODDLER DEVELOPMENT 3 UNITS

-Study of infants and toddlers, ages 0-3, focusing on the development of socialemotional, cognitive, language, and motor domains including variations due to linguistic, cultural, socioeconomic, and special needs.
+Study of infants and toddlers, ages 0-3, focusing on the development of social-emotional, cognitive, language, and motor domains including variations due to linguistic, cultural, socioeconomic, and special needs.
 Emphasis is on development as it relates to care in a group setting.
 Theories and current issues related to group care and appropriate methods of guidance and socialization are examined.
 Focuses on the importance of the cultural context as it relates to meeting individual needs and building positive relationships with both child and family.

-125 CHILD GROWTH AND DEVELOPMENT C-ID CDEV 100
+125 CHILD GROWTH AND DEVELOPMENT 3 UNITS C-ID CDEV 100

-3 hours lecture The study of child growth and development from conception through adolescence as determined by the interaction of the biosocial, cognitive and social/emotional domains of development within the family and the cultural context with implications for raising successful adults.
+The study of child growth and development from conception through adolescence as determined by the interaction of the biosocial, cognitive and social/emotional domains of development within the family and the cultural context with implications for raising successful adults.
 Observations of children of various ages are an integral part of this course.